1976 Australian Touring Car Championship: Points system

 Championship points were awarded to drivers on the following basis:

 Points were only awarded to a driver where the car had completed 75% of race distance and was running at the completion of the final lap.

 Only the best two results from the four long distance races could be counted by each driver.

 Championship standings

 Points scored in the long distance races which were not retained for championship totals are shown in the above table within double brackets.

 Australian Championship of Makes

 The 1976 Australian Championship of Makes was contested over a four-round series, staged concurrently with the final four rounds of the Australian Touring Car Championship.
 It was the sixth championship for manufacturers to be awarded by CAMS, and the first to be contested under the Australian Championship of Makes name.
-The title was won by General Motors-Holden's.
+The title was won by Holden.

 Class system

 Cars competed in four classes based on engine capacity.